 Fortunately, there is one more simple solution.
 Use of a USB oscilloscope and a USB isolator makes that kind measurement easy and efficient.
 There is no need for additional workspace or moving heavy equipment.

-I managed to solve my issue pretty easily by using oscilloscope probe at one end of the resistor and its alligator clip at another.
+I managed to solve my issue pretty easily by using an oscilloscope probe at one end of the resistor and its alligator clip at another.
 I didn’t need to worry anything would “blow up”.
 The USB isolator makes the USB oscilloscope a floating device or if you prefer an isolated device, in the same way as you would do it with the transformer.
-Oscilloscope has 1MOhm input impedance therefore I practically didn’t change any conditions in the circuit.
+The oscilloscope has 1MOhm input impedance therefore I practically didn’t change any conditions in the circuit.
 That way we can measure signals anywhere in the circuit.